hygieia/hygieia/Prod-setup.md

 	java -jar api.jar --spring.config.location=C:\[path to]\Hygieia\api\dashboard.properties -Djasypt.encryptor.password=hygieiasecret &
 	```

-*	**Option 2: Running all collectors using script**
+*	**Option 2: Running All Collectors using Script**

-	- In general, all the collectors can be run using the following command:
+	- In general, you can run the collectors using the following command:
 		```java -jar <Path to collector-name.jar> --spring.config.name=<prefix for properties> --spring.config.location=<path to properties file location> ```
 	- For detailed instructions on installing each component of Hygieia, see the documentation corresponding to each component.
 	- Create a script file to start all the collectors eg.